 Interference between three disciplines: A single movement, a single sound and a single image in constant flux.

-The production was commissioned to be part of the CAFe Budapest Contemporary Arts Festival.
+The première was an event of the CAFe Budapest Contemporary Arts Festival is presented by Müpa Budapest and National Dance Theatre.
 Gábor Goda's Drip Canon production won a Rudolf Lábán Award for the best contemporary dance performance of 2015.

 Special thanks to Tai Chi master András Havasi.